 - Seasonings: You can absolutely play with the spices and seasonings to shake things up!
 If you are a fan of Tex-Mex, try adding a bit of cumin and coriander!
 If you like things pungent, throw in some garlic powder or minced roasted garlic!

-- More butter: If you want a truly decadent, buttery, rich corn casserole, I highly recommend brushing the top of the casserole with a bit of melted butter when it is fresh out of the oven!
+- More butter: If you want a truly decadent, buttery, rich corn casserole with no jiffy mix, I highly recommend brushing the top of the casserole with a bit of melted butter when it is fresh out of the oven!
 You don’t need a ton of butter to make a big impact – just a tablespoon of melted butter will do!

 - Honey: If you prefer a sweet creamed corn dish, try drizzling or brushing the top of the casserole with a bit of honey when the casserole is fresh out of the oven!
 (Or you can mix a little honey with a bit of melted butter for a seriously swoon-worthy combo!)

-How to make creamed corn casserole without Jiffy?
+How to make corn pudding casserole without jiffy mix

 - Preheat oven to 350-degrees F (or 325-degrees convection).
 Lightly grease an 9×9-inch or 8×10-inch baking dish (2 ½ quart) with non-stick cooking spray.